 The pie is like an answer to a challenge.

-Two pioneer women talking about what they could make out of nothing, and then one says to the other,
+Two pioneer women are talking about what they could make out of not-a-lot, and then one says to the other, “I bet you can’t make a pie out of nothing, Marjorie.”

-And Marge pushes up her sleeves, adjusts her bonnet, tightens her apron strings and is all “Hold.
+Marge, always up for a challenge, pushes up her sleeves, adjusts her bonnet, tightens her apron strings, and is all, ‘Hold.
 My.
 Beer, Blanche.”

 I think you’ll get over the weirdness once you realize the pie isn’t made mainly of vinegar.
 It’s not like a sliceable sweet and sour sauce.